jsakas/markdown-to-react-loader/README.md

 # Usage

-Because it outputs ES6 and JSX its recommended to use the babel-loader after to compile for your environment.
+Because it outputs ES6 and JSX its recommended to use in conjunction with the babel-loader to compile for your targetted environment.

 ```
 yarn add --dev babel-loader @babel/preset-env @babel/preset-react